A sweet, sophisticated spring treat.

-Rhubarb gets lumped into a strawberry-rhubarb baked goods category with good reason: Strawberry rhubarb anything tastes delicious and looks beautifully pink.
-But there are other things to do with this special spring vegetable (yes, it’s a vegetable), like make these sweet candied rhubarb ribbons.
+Rhubarb often gets lumped in with strawberries when it comes to spring baking.
+And for good reason; strawberry rhubarb anything tastes delicious and looks beautifully pink.
+But rhubarb do do other things, too.
+One idea?
+Turn this special spring vegetable (yes, it’s a vegetable) into chic, sweet candied rhubarb ribbons.

 You’ll also like: Strawberry Rhubarb Compote and Blueberry Maple Syrup for Pancakes